SST-6809 Single Board Computer

 >

-Once loaded, use the G <start address> command to start the loaded program running.
+Once loaded, use the “Call subroutine” C <start address> or “Go” G <start address> command to start the loaded program executing on the MPU.

-TinyBASIC and TSC BASIC from Jeff Tranter's 6809 SBC repo both load and run with these steps.
+TinyBASIC from Jeff Tranter's 6809 SBC repo loads and runs with the S19 steps above.

 >G 020D